Sérgio Sette Câmara: 2023–24 season

 In September 2023, the team, which was rebranded as ERT Formula E Team, announced that it would be retaining Sette Câmara and Dan Ticktum for the 2023–24 campaign.
 Sette Câmara was released from the team at the end of the season, and was replaced by David Beckmann.

 Nissan (2025)

 After losing his full-time Formula E drive, Sette Câmara joined Nissan as their reserve and simulator driver for the 2024–25 season.
-He made his return during the Berlin ePrix subbing in for Norman Nato who will have clashing commitments in the FIA World Endurance Championship.
+He made his return during the Berlin ePrix subbing in for Norman Nato who would have clashing commitments in the FIA World Endurance Championship.